-Help with Academic Appeals
+Help with Academic and Registrar Appeals

 An appeal is a request to be granted an exception to a published policy due to an extenuating circumstance.
 All universities have various policies to help set procedures.
 We aim to make our policies as flexible as possible for our unique student body.

-The Academic Appeals Team
+The Academic and Registrar Appeals Teams

-- Provide you with a fair, empathetic recourse to published university policies in the face of adversity.
+- Provide you with a fair, empathetic recourse to published university policies in the face of adversity

-- Help you document all communications, requests, and outcomes for your records, and preserve an audit trail.
+- Help you document all communications, requests, and outcomes for your records, and preserve an audit trail

-- Check best practices and preserve both ethical and academic integrity.
+- Check best practices and preserve both ethical and academic integrity

-- Relay important instructions, information, and decisions.
+- Relay important instructions, information, and decisions

 Steps for Appeals

 These are the basic steps for all appeals: